 - Practice Tests: One of the most important ways to prepare for a standardized test is to take as many practice tests as possible.
 Understanding the structure of the test, knowing how questions will be asked, and having a sense of timing will help you do your best.

-- Prep Courses: Sponsored by students, a Kaplan course is offered on the Allegheny campus during the spring semester.
-It is an expensive way to prepare for the MCAT, but may be helpful if you feel you need the structure of a class, or suffer from test anxiety.
+- Prep Courses: Prep courses are expensive ways to prepare for the MCAT, but may be helpful if you feel you need the structure of a class, or suffer from test anxiety.
 On-line courses are also available.
 Other test prep courses may be available to take over the summer in large cities or on university campuses.

 - Study Guides: Many companies publish prep guides, as do the testing companies.
 The AAMC, for example, publishes an excellent study guide for the MCAT.
-Excellent prep programs for the DAT and OAT are published by Scholarware.
 It is important to know what will be on the test and how questions will likely be presented.
 Seniors who have already taken their exams may be happy to give or sell you their materials.
-The ACCEL library houses several popular prep guides as well as supplemental study material.
+The Health Professions library houses several popular prep guides as well as supplemental study material.

 PERSONAL: It is important to take care of yourself.
 You will do your best work if you eat healthy food, get enough sleep, and exercise regularly.
 Sometimes, however, our lives get out of balance and we need more than just good common sense.
 Use the college resources to restore balance in your life.

 - Counseling Center: The counselors can help you with everything from homesickness to mild anxiety to chronic mental health issues.
 Even if you do not think your problem is “that bad”, it often helps to talk to someone trained to help you help yourself.
 A good way to get connected is to visit with one of the therapy dogs on Monday afternoons.

 - Yoga and Meditation: There are yoga classes taught on a regular basis.
 One of the special interest houses hosts meditation sessions.